 The Canadian Stroke Best Practice Recommendations is a comprehensive set of evidence and clinically-based guidelines that serve as a resource for health care professionals working in practice settings across the care continuum.
 Since 2006, these recommendations have been updated every two years.
 This ensures that they are current and coordinated with national and international parallel initiatives, and that they reflect best practice evidence and stroke management priorities.
 Initiated by the Canadian Stroke Strategy (CSS), these recommendations align performance measurement and development with stroke best practices to enhance recommendation uptake, implementation, and the monitoring of patient care and outcomes.

 In 2012, the CSS Best Practices and Standards Working Group became responsible for the development and update of the CSS Best Practice Recommendations for Stroke Care.
-As of April 2013, ongoing updates to the Canadian Stroke Best Practice Recommendations has transitioned to the Heart and Stroke Foundation and its partners.
-For updates on the Canadian Stroke Best Practice Recommendations, please go to: stroke best practices website.
+As of April 2013, ongoing updates to the Canadian Stroke Best Practice Recommendations has transitioned to the Heart and Stroke Foundation of Canada and its partners.
+For updates on the Canadian Stroke Best Practice Recommendations, click HERE.

 The Toronto Stroke Networks and the Toronto Central LHIN have also established the Toronto Stroke Flow initiative to support the implementation of the best practice recommendations in acute, rehab and community organizations.